Italy's Letta wins French backing for focus on growth

 "Two and two don't make eight and if we abolish IMU on primary residences we'll have to close down the town halls."

-"Letta's first outline of his government's program, in a speech to parliament on Monday, lacked important detail on how major tax reductions will be funded," it added.
+"Letta's first outline of his government's programme, in a speech to parliament on Monday, lacked important detail on how major tax reductions will be funded," it added.

 Italy has committed to maintaining a budget deficit of 2.9 percent of gross domestic product in 2013, just under the European Union's 3 percent ceiling and expects to emerge in May from the so-called excessive deficit procedure it has been under for breaking the limit in previous years.